 Summer Lawn Care

-The summer season brings hot sun, dry heat and less rainfall, so regular care and maintenance is essential to protect your lawn.
+The summer season brings hot sun, dry heat, and less rainfall, so regular care and maintenance are essential to protect your lawn.
 Bergen County has warm, humid summers with average temperatures from 75 to 85 degrees Fahrenheit.
-During the summer, it’s important to focus on regular lawn mowing, watering and pest control.
+During the summer, it’s important to focus on regular lawn mowing, watering, and pest control.

 Regular Lawn Mowing

-As a general rule, your lawn needs one inch of water every week.
+As a general rule, your lawn needs one inch of water every week for proper lawn care.
 It can come from rainfall or an irrigation system, but it’s absolutely necessary for healthy, green grass.
 When watering, deep and infrequent watering is better than frequent, short sprinkler applications.
 Deep watering promotes stronger, deeper root systems that can reach farther underground for necessary water during hot weather.
 Quick, shallow watering allows the soil to dry out much faster.
-Avoid over-watering!
-It contributes to fungal growth and lawn diseases.
+However over-watering contributes to fungal growth and lawn diseases.

 Insects and Pests

 In June, watch for sod webworms, the larvae of lawn moths.
 In July, watch out for grub worms, the larvae of June and Japanese Beetles, that like to feed on healthy grassroots.
 Grub worms will cause a scorched grass appearance and loose sod that you can easily lift up.
 If you suspect grub worms, pull back the sod and look for white, C-shaped worms.
 Grub worms, aphids, caterpillars, chinch bugs, red and carpenter ants, ticks, and fleas are common outdoor pests found in Northern NJ areas.
 Talk to a lawn care professional about how to take care of your lawn year-round with proper pest control.